Invoca/contextual_logger/README.md

 logger = Logger.new(STDOUT)
 contextual_logger = ContextualLogger.new(logger)
 ```
+**Note: This returns the original logger, mutated with the ContextualLogger mixin**

 ### Logging
 All base logging methods are available for use with _or_ without added context